anytizer/wav2pat.lmms/samples/wav/README.md

+# .wav

-These are the raw .wav samples.
+- These are the raw .wav samples.
+- Use AudioFileProcessor to play these samples.